Patients often ask us if tan colored stools are normal. The simple answer is they aren't.

 Tan colored stools are a warning sign that the billiary system, your liver, gallbladder and bile ducts are not functioning properly.
 There may be an obstruction in the ducts, gallstones, or more commonly sludge in the ducts that prevent the flow of bile.
 Many patients experience back pain and indigestion when they are having problems with the gallbladder.
 Tan colored stools may also be a sign that your stomach is not producing enough stomach acid, as stomach acid is one of the factors that determines how much bile is released by your gallbladder.
 Tan colored stools often accompany an intolerance to fat, and a deficiency in the enzyme lipase, which helps us digest fat.
 Poor fat digestion can lead to problems such as hormonal imbalances, dry skin, and poor immune function.

 While obstructions are usually addressed by surgery, gallstones and billiary sludge may be dissolved by dietary changes, along with specialized supplements to support the liver and thin the bile.
 If you your stool is frequently tan colored, getting tested is your first step to improving your bowel and digestion.
 Our testing can help you find the cause of your tan colored stools, and help you restore your digestion.
-If you are not digesting your food well, or you are not a fan of tan, take our quiz. and call us at 530-899-8741 to find out how you can put your digestive system back on track again.
-Local Patients can visit our office in Chico, California and out of town patients may call for an appointment.
+If you are not digesting your food well, or you are not a fan of tan, take our quiz. and call us at 530-899-8741 to schedule a consultation to find out how you can put your digestive system back on track again.
+Sacramento Valley patients can visit our office in Chico, California and out of town patients may call for an appointment.

 For more on what the color of your stool can tell you about your health, and a chart of normal and abnormal stool colors click here.

 Yours in health,

 Thanks for reading.
 Our goal is to help as many people as possible.
 If you know someone who might benefit from this, please forward it.
-Serving the Chico, Redding and Northern California.
+Serving the Chico, Redding, the Sacramento Valley, and Northern California.